AustinShow: 2022–present: Name Your Price and continued growth

 On February 3, 2022, Austin signed with G4 to host Name Your Price, a 1970s-themed game show inspired by The Price Is Right, with Will Neff.
 On February 10, it premiered on Austin's Twitch channel.
 The show ran for two seasons before ending due to G4's shutdown in October 2022.

 Austin left 100 Thieves on March 6, 2023, and announced days later that he had joined Misfits Gaming as a content creator and executive producer.
 A few days later, he announced that his show, Name Your Price, would be revived through Misfits Gaming.

 In mid-2023, Austin joined the Fear& podcast as a co-host alongside Hasan Piker, QTCinderella, and Will Neff.

 On October 9, 2023, Name Your Price returned for a third season.
 This season is the first to utilize a touring format, with episodes set to be filmed in front of live audiences in Miami, Las Vegas (TwitchCon), Houston, and Long Beach.
-Each episode features Austin as a co-host alongside Will Neff, as well as other large streamers as contestants, product presenters, and guests.
+Each episode features Austin as a co-host alongside Neff, as well as other large streamers as contestants, product presenters, and guests.

 In February 2024, Austin began hosting a new reoccurring show on his Twitch channel called In the Tub, where he joins fellow streamers in their bathtubs to informally interview them with various game segments throughout.
-On February 17, 2024, Austin along with co-host Will Neff were awarded the "Best Streamed Series" award for Name Your Price at the 2023 Streamer Awards.
+On February 17, 2024, Austin along with co-host Neff were awarded the "Best Streamed Series" award for Name Your Price at the 2023 Streamer Awards.

 Personal life

 Austin formerly described his sexuality as "mostly gay," but has since clarified that he identifies as gay.
 He came out via Twitter in April 2020.

 Austin wanted to be a pilot when growing up, playing flight simulator games and later even practicing on a real full flight simulator.
 He is a fan of the Minnesota Vikings.

 Austin describes himself as "fairly liberal".
 He supported Joe Biden in the 2020 United States presidential election.
 He was invited to the 2024 Democratic National Convention as part of the "Creators for Kamala" campaign.
 In October 2024, Austin appeared in a livestream hosted by streamers Pokimane and Valkyrae, featuring U.S. senator Bernie Sanders, in support of the Kamala Harris 2024 presidential campaign.

-As of June 2025, Austin lives in a house in Los Angeles with his partner, fellow Twitch streamer Christian.